-• The use of tobacco, cannabis and controlled substances is prohibited in the building by all building occupants.
-This includes:

-- Cigarettes, cigars

-- Pipes, hookahs, water pipes

-- Electronic cigarettes and vaping devices

-- o Smokeless Tobacco including chewing, dipping, or any other use of tobacco products

-- The use of tobacco, cannabis and controlled substances is prohibited in all outdoor areas, rooftops, and parking areas within the building site - Designated smoking areas are prohibited on the building site
+- The use of tobacco, cannabis and controlled substances is prohibited in the building by all building occupants.
+This includes: - Cigarettes, cigars - o Pipes, hookahs, water pipes - Electronic cigarettes and vaping devices - Nicotine products - o Smokeless Tobacco including chewing, dipping, or any other use of tobacco products - The use of tobacco, cannabis and controlled substances is prohibited in all outdoor areas, rooftops, and parking areas within the building site and within 25 feet of building entrances. - Designated smoking areas are prohibited on the building site